kwon-young/Research-Master/stage/bibliography/bibliography.md

 Techniques used:

-* use of a fuzzy modeling
+* use of fuzzy model
 * use of grammar
     * grammar guide recognition
     * grammars can correct recognition errors